 Every June BP publish their statistical review of world energy.

-One element of their comprehensive spreadsheet contains a table of CO2 emissions by world countries since 1965.
-For the purposes of this post, the CO2 emissions data provided by BP here is assumed to be reasonably accurate.
+One element of their comprehensive set of spreadsheets is a table of CO2 emissions by world countries since 1965.
+For the purposes of this post, the CO2 emissions data provided by BP here is assumed to be correct.

 - JP CIS CA AU